-- 6.2.1 Each course must have a multidisciplinary faculty. - 6.2.2 A minimum of two members of the faculty must be medically qualified, one of whom may be the Medical Director.
+- 6.2.2 A minimum of two members of the faculty must be medically qualified, one of whom may be the Medical Director.
 Both must be present for the entire course.
-The second medical member must be a full instructor.

-- 6.2.3 At least 50% of the faculty should be present throughout the course. - 6.2.4 The faculty-to-candidate ratio for each provider course is set as below; any exception to this must be discussed with an RCUK Clinical Lead:
+The second medical member must be a full instructor. - 6.2.3 At least 50% of the faculty should be present throughout the course. - 6.2.4 The faculty-to-candidate ratio for each provider course is set as below; any exception to this must be discussed with an RCUK Clinical Lead: